msomi22/corejava/README.md

 See how to reverse an Integer [Reverse Integer](https://github.com/msomi22/corejava/edit/main/RI_README.md)

 See how to count occurence of characters in a string [Count Occurence](https://github.com/msomi22/corejava/edit/main/CC_README.md)

+See how to calculate power of a number [Calculate Power](https://github.com/msomi22/corejava/edit/main/CP_README.md)